dogecoin/dogecoin/contrib/gitian-descriptors/README.md

     cd ..

-Now follow the build process under doc/release-process to first build the dependecies (one time task, or when the dependencies change) and then the client packagaes.
+Now follow the build process under doc/release-process to first build the dependecies (one time task, or when the dependencies change) and then the client packages.